 Solar in New York State

-As of February of 2015, solar is providing 352 MW of power in New York State, with over 120 MW of solar in the queue, adding billions to the New York State economy.
+As of October 2015, solar is providing over 492 MW of power in New York State, with over 100 MW of solar in the queue, adding billions to the New York State economy.
 Additional kilowatts and perhaps even megawatts are being generated within New York from solar farms as well as from citizens who install solar off-grid and without incentives.

 The NY-Sun Initiative is part of Governor Cuomo’s commitment to protect the environment and lower energy costs for all New Yorkers by improving the efficiency and reliability of the electric grid.